rks101/egnet/README.md

 Note:- BIND (Berkeley Internet Name Domain) is an implementation of naming service or DNS used in our end-point devices, networks and to connect or bind the internet.
 [BIND source code](https://gitlab.isc.org/isc-projects/bind9) is hosted by ISC (Internet Systems Consortium).
 It was developed in UCB in 1984 and later maintained by ISC.

+Note:- How do we/local DNS servers reach to a particular root nameserver while they all are managed by different entities globally?
+Using IP Anycast => as long as we get response from any of them is fine to go ahead.
+No broadcast query or multi-cast query is used to locate a root nameserver.

 ----

 There are some privately hosted **Public DNS Servers**, so that everyone does not need a local DNS server: